 The Aesthetics of Shalom is a year-long multi-disciplinary response to the increasing antipathy and divisiveness fracturing ourselves and our world: an extended meditation on shalom involving artmaking, group study, conversation, hospitality, and friendship.
 The project is designed to foster robust, nuanced dialogue inside and outside the church; to cultivate generous, durable habits of patience and mercy; and to help us recover concern for our neighbor.

 Matters of aesthetics are matters of formation.
 Aesthetics guide how we perceive, what we value, and what we recognize as worthy of our time, care, and protection: an often-unexamined lens through which we see and experience our world and discover what we actually worship.
-If this is true, then the arts and aesthetics come into focus as fundamental to discipleship—vital for understanding ourselves and our time, what we're called towards and what we're called to stand against.
+If this is true, then aesthetics and the arts emerge as fundamental to discipleship—vital for understanding ourselves and our time, what we're called towards and what we're called to stand against.

 Making

-The beating heart of The Aesthetics of Shalom is the creation of significant new works in the visual, literary, and musical arts by Philadelphia artists and artists in our extended national networks.
+The beating heart of The Aesthetics of Shalom is the creation of significant new works in the visual, literary, and musical arts.
 These new works are an invitation to wonder, and through the “baptism of the imagination” (C.S.
 Lewis) serve as a critical springboard for the spiritual formation of both artist and audience.

-Commissioned works will include a two-issue literary journal, an album of original compositions (The Divine Dark Vol.II), and ten artist commissions for exhibition at our historic Center City building.
-Together, these works from painters, textile artists, writers, sculptors, filmmakers, and musicians constitute a cohesive and multifaceted artistic meditation on shalom, providing multiple access points for people coming from a variety of perspectives and inviting dialogue across demographics.
+Commissioned works will include a two-issue literary journal, an album of original compositions (The Divine Dark Vol.II), and ten fine arts commissions for exhibition at our historic Center City building.
+Together, these works constitute a cohesive and multifaceted artistic meditation on shalom, providing multiple access points for people coming from a variety of perspectives and inviting dialogue across demographics.
 The Aesthetics of Shalom invites those inside and outside the church into a kind of reciprocal blessing upon blessing: a fitting notion for an extended communal contemplation of wholeness, interdependence, peace, and flourishing.

 Gathering